 Photography Site Tip #1: Before you do ANYTHING, decide why you're building a website.
 You will build a wedding photography site quite differently than a wildlife portfolio site.
 The key question here is what you want to accomplish.
 Are you trying to get business, sell fine art, or just wanna share your photos so mom can print 'em and slap 'em on the fridge door?
 If you take 5 minutes to write down an objective for your site, I promise that your whole website will be simpler and easier to use.
 I ALWAYS forced my clients to take this step before I'd even touch their website.
 Skip this step at your peril.

 Photoblog Site Tips #2: Stay within your skill level.
-If you have never used wordpress before, I probably wouldn’t use it.
-If you have never coded a website before, I certainly wouldn’t start.
-I have seen many photography websites go down the tubes simply because the photographer tried to do it himself and didn’t have the knowledge to do it.
+If you have never used wordpress before, I probably wouldn't use it.
+If you have never coded a website before, I certainly wouldn't start.
+I have seen many photography websites go down the tubes simply because the photographer tried to do it himself and didn't have the knowledge to do it.
+If you don't want to invest the time to learn wordpress, check out Wix.
+It's the most intuitive, easy to use website builder out there.

 Photography Site Tip #3: Make it easy to update.
 Even though I can code and I know wordpress well, I don't use either of those solutions for my photography portfolio.
 Why?
 It takes too much effort to update the site.
 When I tried using these solutions for my photography portfolio, I never updated the site and it got out of date quite quickly.
 Choose something that is fast and easy to update and you'll update it much more often.